mvexel/remapatron/README.md

 You have two options: either you use the supplied example web service and database schema, or you create your own backend. _Note that the example database relies on some poorly documented views and functions, so this setup is not likely to be very useful for a production environment where you want to load your own challenges._

-If you want to use your own backend, you will need to supply a web service with three endpoints, as described below under `get *Craft Your Own*.
+If you want to use your own backend, you will need to supply a web service connecting to your own database that has three endpoints, as described in the next chapter: *Craft Your Own*.

 If you want to use the supplied service, you will need to make sure your Python environment has all the required modules, see above.
-Then, read on under *Use The Example*.
+Then, continue below.

-####Option 1: Use The Example####
+####Setting up the example database and services####

 To use the example backend including a small number of example connectivity issues, follow these steps: